 IAMC Award for Extraordinary Contributions to the field of IAM

-The Award for Extraordinary Contributions to the field of Integrated Assessment Modeling (ECA) is given for a specific extraordinary contribution during the past two years.
+The Award for Extraordinary Contributions to the field of Integrated Assessment Modeling (ECA) is given for a specific extraordinary contribution during the past three years.
 It recognises those who have made outstanding scientific contributions to the field of IAM, and/or have made significant contributions to the IAM community formation, and/or have increased the impact of the IAM community.
 The prize is in principle awarded every year, but only if one or more awardees deserving the prize were nominated.
-The ECA Award can in principle only be awarded once to a single person.
+The ECA can be given only once to a single person.

 Detlef VAN VUUREN